Arlin Wasserman, Founder & Partner

 Russell Walker is an advising partner at Changing Tastes and is Clinical Associate Professor of Managerial Economics and Decision Sciences at the Kellogg School of Management of Northwestern University where he founded and now teaches very popular experiential learning classes at the Kellogg School of Management focused on data and strategy.
 Russ has led many studies with leading food, beverage, and agribusiness firms, such as RxBar, Element Bars, Cargill, Land O’ Lakes, Kraft, Morton Salt, major food retailers and grocery store chains, and a host of winery, distillery, and food service start-ups.

 His most recent book, From Big Data to Big Profits: Success with Data and Analytics is published by Oxford University Press (2015), explores how firms can best monetize Big Data and focuses on the strategic use of digital assets.
 He has also authored many business cases through Harvard Business School Publishing, and his cases have been recognized for excellence in teaching by Harvard Business School Publishing, the Aspen Institute, and the Bank of England including on Chipotle and another on the horse meat scandal in Europe that have received international praise.

 Russ also serves on the Scientific and Technical Council for the Menus of Change and is part of the Cuba Study Group, a non-partisan organization dedicated to bringing prosperity to the poor of Cuba, by examining the best agricultural investments for protein production.
 Russell was also a food and wine critic, authoring many pieces on restaurants scored wines in multiple competitions.

-Samantha Thomas, Public Relations
+Samantha Thomas, Associate

 Samantha Thomas is an associate with Changing Tastes and supports our work on food, sustainability, and hospitality enterprise development and operations.